senacor/cloud-native-training/05_service-mesh/README.md

       labels:
         app: catalogue
         version: v2
 ...
     spec:
       containers:
       - image: nextstepman/catalogue:latest
 ...
 ```

-Also update your first catalogue deployment to have the `version: v1` label in the pod template.
+Also update your first catalogue deployment to have the `version: v1` label in the pod template if not
+done yet.

 Now deploy the `catalogue-virtual-service.yaml` file with `kubectl apply -f catalogue-virtual-service.yaml`.
 You should now see that the catalogue-service flips between two versions, with v2 showing "***" on the catalogue entries,